This is our review of the Tesco Bank Mastercard credit card.

 This post outlines my view of what an Avios point is worth, based on some typical redemption patterns.

 However, one key benefit of Tesco Clubcard points is that you do not have to convert to Avios.
-Unlike dedicated airline credit cards, you have the option to convert to Avios or Virgin miles, but there is also the flexibility to use them for any other good Tesco deals that come along.
+Unlike dedicated airline credit cards, you have the option to convert to Avios or Virgin points, but there is also the flexibility to use them for any other good Tesco deals that come along.
 I used to use a large pile of vouchers to pay a regular Safestore bill and then moved on to using them for Uber.
 Both of these deals are now dead so I have moved back to Avios, but it was good to have the choice.

 Is this a good card to use when travelling?